morhilai/ravendb-jvm-tutorials/README.md

 # RavenDB Hospital Tutorial
 RavenDB is an open-source NoSQL document store database.
 It is fully transactional, multi-platform, and high availability.
 It supports clients for a variety of programming languages, including Java.
 RavenDB is very easy to administer and deploy.
-The following is an example hospital management app that uses the RavenDB Java client to communicate with the server.
+The following is a demo hospital management app that uses the RavenDB Java client to communicate with the server.

 As a NoSQL database, RavenDB manages data in these ways:
 * Stores data in JSON documents